root4loot/screener/README.md

 </p>

 <div align="center">
-A tool used for capturing screenshots of web pages.
-Uses <a href="https://github.com/go-rod/rod">Rod</a> for headless browsing.
+A tool to capture screenshots of web pages using <a href="https://github.com/go-rod/rod">Rod</a> for headless browsing.
 </div>

 ## Features

-- Stream URLs from standard input.
+- Stream URLs from input.
-- Set a wait time before capturing.
+- Wait before capturing.
-- Follow or ignore redirects.
+- Follow or skip redirects.
-- Save only unique screenshots.
+- Save unique screenshots only.
-- Handle multiple requests at once.
+- Handle many requests at once.
-- Ignore SSL certificate errors.
+- Ignore SSL errors.
-- Disable HTTP/2 if needed.
+- Turn off HTTP/2 if needed.
-- Use a custom user-agent.
+- Use a custom user agent.
-- Option to include URL in images.
+- Add URL to images.

 ## Installation